niyatpatel23295/cmpe202-intelligame-xfer/Documentation/Game Analysis.md

 2. Making the actor immune for sometime/power up after collecting a heart.
 3. Adding more levels into the game.
 4. Actor meeting a princess or defining the end of the game.
-5. Giving more lifes and improve score board for displaying life and score both..
+5. Giving more lifes and improve score board for displaying life and score both.
 6. Adding payment option to purchase energy points or unlock a new level.
 7. Adding option to player to pick from a pool of fruit / snack options with variety of energy contents and hence various levels of difficulty in grasping them.
 8. Adding the option for user to share his/her scores on social media.
 9. Add a help screen to display the arrow key operations of the game.
+10. Add a timer to the game.